getify/foi-lang/formalization-work/Foi-Specification.md

 ### §1.4 Strings

 Foi strings have two major characteristics that define their various forms: interpolation (or not) and whitespace preserving (or collapsing).
+The four combinations correspond to four lexical productions: `PlainStr`, `InterpStr`, and their space-collapsing counterparts (Lexical-Grammar; §1.4.3 covers the space-collapsing forms).

 For the first characteristic: